From Willie Nelson to Gwen Stefani: Here's the RodeoHouston 2020 concert lineup

 READ MORE: RodeoHouston lineup leaked again?
 Calendar appears to show performers

-The rodeo's three Friday entertainers will be announced on Tuesday, Feb.
+The rodeo's three Friday entertainers will be announced at three Houston-area high schools by rapper Bun B on Tuesday, Feb.
 4.

 A look back: Top 5 largest RodeoHouston concert crowds